 Use rear bike rack or basket

-It is better to let your e-bike carry your luggage than carrying it on your back.
+It is better to let your e-bike carry your luggage than to carry it on your back.
 If you need to take a change of clothes, an office briefcase, or a gym bag with you, pack it nicely on the rear rack of your bike.
 There are plenty of easily installable rear racks or front baskets/panniers available.
 Make sure your bicycle has this accessory.

 Some of us, including me, are big fans of backpacks.
 Backpacks are a great way to carry your belongings while traveling.
 A backpack will leave your hands free.
 Carrying a backpack is usually less tiring if compared to carrying a handbag.
 I fully buy into this logic for my trips.
 Still, using a pannier or a rear rack while commuting could be a better choice.

 Also, any strap that makes your clothing tight against your upper body will wrinkle the clothes, will restrict airflow around your torso, preventing sweat evaporation.
 Thus, it will make you sweat more.
-If you still want your backpack with you on your trip, take it off and pack in a basket or on a rear rack.
+If you still want your backpack with you on your trip, take it off and pack it in a basket or on a rear rack.

 Bike and a train, or bike and a bus could be a good combination

 If you feel that your commute may take too long, do not be scared.
 There is a good chance that you can bike and take a bus, or a bike and take a train or metro, instead of doing the entire distance yourself.
 Although, as you already know, an electric bike will significantly reduce your pedaling efforts, if you still want to start small, there is a good chance that this option is there for you.